I Love Music

 I love music because it is better than I am.
 It is more beautiful, cleverer, stronger, truer and more creative, and I have to respect that.

 But most of all, I love how music makes no sense.
 Life is terrible when it is made up only of things that make sense.
 In this way, music is both an escape from real life and a glimpse of what life is really all about.
 Music is impractical and pointless and absolutely vital to existence.
-As Oscar Wilde observes, "All art is quite useless."
+(As Wilde observes, "All art is quite useless.")

-Music would never make the traditional list of basic human needs: food, shelter, clothing.
+Music would never make the traditional list of those basic human needs, food, shelter, clothing.
 But just see how long you could get along without it.